libjohn/blogdown-libjohn/content/publication/visualization.md

 date = "2018-09-14"

 # Abstract and optional shortened version.
 abstract = "A gentle introduction to using ggplot2 as a visualization package.
-This presentation is based on the Data Visualization chapter in Grolemund's & Wickham's [*R for Data Science*](http://r4ds.had.co.nz/data-visualisation.html)." abstract_short = "ggplot for visualization"
+This presentation is based on the Data Visualization chapter in Grolemund's & Wickham's [R for Data Science](http://r4ds.had.co.nz/data-visualisation.html)." abstract_short = "ggplot for visualization"

 # Does this page contain LaTeX math? (true/false)